epsilonrt/gxPL/doc/doc02-configurable-services.md

 identifier is assigned.
 This is meant only to be a placeholder until the end user first configures your application/device.
-Once they do, the newly assigned instance ID will be stored along with the other configurables for the service and restored when next started.
+Once they do, the newly assigned instance ID will be stored along with the other configurables for the device and restored when next started.

-It's a VERY good idea to put your programs version number into the service your program uses.
+It's a VERY good idea to put your programs version number into the device your program uses.
 This version number will show up in the xPL configuration programs and it allows a user to see what version all their apps are from a common location.
 In general, the version number should be plain (i.e. 1.1 is preferred over V1.1), though that does not have to be the rule.
-You do want the version number to be connected automatically to your programs version number so you do not have to remember to seek the xPL service version value out and change it (it's easy to forget).
+You do want the version number to be connected automatically to your programs version number so you do not have to remember to seek the xPL device version value out and change it (it's easy to forget).
 For example

-You should insure that every message you send that is supposed to come from this service is sent with the
+You should insure that every message you send that is supposed to come from this device is sent with the

 <pre class="fragment">
 gxPLDeviceMessageSend(myDevice, myMessage);